Louth and Horncastle: Constituency profile

+Louth and Horncastle is a large rural constituency located in Lincolnshire.
+Its largest town is Louth, which has a population of around 18,000.
+Other settlements include the small market towns of Horncastle, Wragby, Coningsby, Alford and Spilsby, the spa town of Woodhall Spa, the seaside resort towns of Mablethorpe and Sutton-on-Sea and the village of Holton-le-Clay.
+The Lincolnshire Wolds National Landscape is located in the constituency, and like much of Lincolnshire, the constituency contains a number of former and active Royal Air Force bases.
+The coastal area is popular with tourists and contains numerous holiday parks, although like much of coastal England, there are high levels of deprivation here due to the decline in domestic tourism.
+The inland areas have average levels of wealth.
+House prices are lower than the rest of the East Midlands and considerably lower than the national average.

+Louth and Horncastle has a large retiree population and thus residents have a very high average age.
+Residents have high rates of homeownership but low levels of income, education and professional employment.
+A high proportion of residents work in the agriculture, manufacturing and tourism sectors, and the percentage of residents claiming unemployment benefits is low.
+The child poverty rate is higher than the national figure.
+White people made up 98% of the population at the 2021 census.
+At the local district council, the constituency is represented by a mixture of Conservative and independent councillors with some Labour Party representation in Louth and Mablethorpe.
+At the county council, which held elections in 2025, all seats in the constituency were won by Reform UK.
+Voters in the constituency strongly supported leaving the European Union in the 2016 referendum; an estimated 68% voted in favour of Brexit compared to 52% nationwide.

 Boundaries

 History of boundaries

 From 1885 to 1983, Louth and Horncastle both existed as separate constituencies.
 Then in 1983, Horncastle was moved into the new seat of Gainsborough and Horncastle, while Louth was moved into the newly formed East Lindsey constituency.
 These boundaries remained the same until 1997, when the current Louth and Horncastle constituency was formed.

 1997–2010

 The District of East Lindsey wards of Alford, Chapel St Leonards, Coningsby, Donington on Bain, Fotherby, Grimoldby, Halton Holegate, Hogsthorpe, Holton le Clay, Horncastle, Hundleby, Legbourne, Mablethorpe, Mareham le Fen, Marshchapel, New Leake, North Holme, North Somercotes, North Thoresby, Partney, Priory, Roughton, St James', St Margaret's, St Mary's, St Michael's, Spilsby, Sutton and Trusthorpe, Tattershall, Tetford, Tetney, Theddlethorpe St Helen, Trinity, Willoughby with Sloothby, Withern with Stain, and Woodhall Spa.